-And 99.9% of the time it is because they picked the wrong person to help them with thier market strategy.
+And 99.9% of the time it is because they picked the wrong person to help them with their market strategy.

 Look at how they brand themselves, whether it be online or offline.
-Ask your self what are they doing right in thier marketing strategies?
+Ask yourself what are they doing right in their marketing strategies?